Olivier-Boudeville/Ceylan-Myriad/doc/Ceylan-Myriad-Layer-ui-english.rst

 If the 2D/3D rendering can be done through ``wx``, apparently the **audio capabilities** (ex: `[1] <https://docs.wxwidgets.org/3.0/group__group__class__media.html>`_, `[2] <https://docs.wxwidgets.org/3.0/classwx_sound.html>`_) of wxWidgets have not been made available to Erlang.

-So an Erlang program needing audio output (ex: sound special effects, musics) and/or input (ex: microphone) will have to rely on another option, possibly in link, for audio rendering, with `eopenal <https://github.com/edescourtis/eopenal>`_, an (Erlang) binding of `OpenAL <https://en.wikipedia.org/wiki/OpenAL>`_.
+So an Erlang program needing audio output (ex: sound special effects, musics) and/or input (ex: microphone) will have to rely on another option - possibly in link, for audio rendering, with `eopenal <https://github.com/edescourtis/eopenal>`_, an (Erlang) binding of `OpenAL <https://en.wikipedia.org/wiki/OpenAL>`_.